varun-v-1410/Food-Recipes/README.md

 ![Mockup](./mockup.png)

 **"Are you tired of the same old meals?
 Craving inspiration in the kitchen?
 Look no further!
 Our app offers a treasure trove of diverse recipes, catering to all tastes, preferences, and dietary needs.
 Whether you're a novice cook or a seasoned chef, our step-by-step instructions and handy tips will guide you through every dish with ease.
-Say goodbye to mealtime monotony and hello to a world of delicious possibilities at your fingertips"<br><br>This Food-Recipes app is built with <a href="https://docs.expo.dev/">Expo</a> making it easy to build cross-platform apps.
-The live-demo for this fron-end project can be found <a href="https://varun-v-1410.github.io/Food-Recipes/">here</a>**
+Say goodbye to mealtime monotony and hello to a world of delicious possibilities at your fingertips"<br><br>This Food-Recipes app is built with [Expo](https://docs.expo.dev/) making it easy to build cross-platform apps.
+The live-demo for this fron-end project can be found [here](https://varun-v-1410.github.io/Food-Recipes/).<br>[TheMealDB](https://www.themealdb.com/) API was used in the development of this project for fetching the dishes etc..**

 ## Requirements
 + [NodeJS](https://nodejs.org/en)